-Since the start of the Olympic Games in 776 BC, outstanding athletes have become famous in both ancient Greece and in modern times.
+Since the start of the Olympic Games in 776 BC, outstanding athletes have set records and become famous in both ancient Greece and in modern times.

-According to BBC, for two thousand years, Leonidas of Rhodes held the record for the most Olympic medals earned.
+Olympic records have a long and storied history.
+According to the BBC, for two thousand years, Leonidas of Rhodes held the record for the most Olympic medals earned.
 From 164 BC to 152 BC he won three separate races each time, including a 200-meter sprint, a 400-meter race and a race suited up in full armor.

 American former competitive swimmer, Mark Spitz won seven gold medals in swimming in 1972, a record held for thirty-six years until in 2008 Olympian Michael Phelps won eight.
 By 2016 Phelps had broken Leonidas’ long-standing record by earning a total of twenty-eight Olympic medals, crowning him as the greatest Olympian athlete of all time.